ayazKhan87/shoproot/README.md

-# ShopRoot Website
+# knoc Website

-This repository contains the landing page and legal documentation for the ShopRoot mobile application.
+This repository contains the landing page and legal documentation for the knoc mobile application.

 ## Pages